Certification of Bottleneck Task Assignment with Shortest Path Criteria: Shortest Bottleneck Path

 \subsection{Certification Algorithm}

-Algorithm~\ref{alg:approach} outlines the approach we follow to find an assignment with a given limit on the computational complexity.
-Given a considered complexity, parameterised by $n$, the algorithm involves computing families of upper and lower bounds on shortest path lengths for every robot-goal pair with subroutines ${\tt Lower}$ and ${\tt Upper}$, respectively.
+Algorithm~\ref{alg:approach} outlines the approach we follow to obtain an assignment.
+Given a considered accuracy, parameterised by $n$, the algorithm involves computing families of upper and lower bounds on shortest path lengths for every robot-goal pair with subroutines ${\tt Lower}$ and ${\tt Upper}$, respectively.
 The averages of the upper and lower bounds are used as assignment weights to determine a candidate assignment with subroutine ${\tt BottleneckAssignment}$.
 To determine whether the returned assignment is guaranteed to be optimal for the true shortest paths a subroutine ${\tt AllowableIntervals}$ is executed.
 If for all agent-task pairs the upper and lower bounds lie within the range of perturbed weights defined by the allowable intervals, the algorithm terminates with a certificate, $Q={\tt true}$.
-Otherwise, the complexity is increased by a factor $\alpha$ and the procedure is repeated until either a certificate is found or the maximal complexity defined by $\nmax$ is reached.
+Otherwise, the accuracy is increased and the procedure is repeated until either a certificate is found or the maximal complexity defined by $\nmax$ is reached.

 \SetKwComment{Comment}{/* }{ */}